Fictosexuality

 The terms

 The vocabulary grew up online before it reached academia.
-"Waifu" entered English-language fandom from a line in the 2002 anime Azumanga Daioh and spread through the 2000s as otaku shorthand for a cherished fictional partner, with "husbando" coined as its male counterpart.
-"Fictosexual," "fictoromantic" and "fictophilia" emerged later as identity labels in online communities seeking words for a lasting orientation toward fictional figures.
+"Waifu" entered English-language fandom from a scene in the 2002 anime Azumanga Daioh, in which the teacher Mr. Kimura calls a photograph of his wife "mai waifu"; it spread through the later 2000s as otaku shorthand for a cherished female character, with "husbando" following as its male counterpart.
+"Fictosexual," "fictoromantic" and "fictophilia" emerged later as identity labels in online communities looking for words for a lasting orientation toward fictional figures.

 The founding study

-The first sustained academic treatment is Karhulahti & Välisalo (2021), Fictosexuality, Fictoromance, and Fictophilia: A Qualitative Study of Love and Desire for Fictional Characters, published in Frontiers in Psychology.
-The authors analysed 71 online discussions (1,667 messages across 28 forums, posted 2009–2018) and identified five themes:
+The first sustained academic treatment is Karhulahti & Välisalo (2021), Fictosexuality, Fictoromance, and Fictophilia: A Qualitative Study of Love and Desire for Fictional Characters, published in Frontiers in Psychology on 12 January 2021.
+The authors ran a qualitative thematic analysis of 71 online discussions and identified five themes:

 - The fictophilic paradox: people know the character is fictional yet feel genuine, intense emotion, and must reconcile the two.